Nicakṣu: Historicity

-During the excavation of Hastinapur (1950s), archeologist come across layer of Period-II (1100B.C. - 800B.C.) from were they find Early Painted Grey Ware ceramics.
+During the excavation of Hastinapur (1950s), archeologists came across layer of Period-II (1100B.C. - 800B.C.) from were they found Early Painted Grey Ware ceramics.
 Archeologist B. B. Lal noted that this Period of occupation ended with a great flood in the river, which washed away a considerable portion of the settlement, as indicated by the erosional scar on the mound.
 The Puranic texts also confirm the great flood which washed away Hastinapur during the reign of Nicakṣu.
-In the excavation of Kosambi (1957-59) led by G. R. Sharma they foundnd pottery belonging to the Painted Grey Ware.
+In the excavation of Kosambi (1957-59) led by G. R. Sharma they found pottery belonging to the Painted Grey Ware.
 When these artifacts were compared to artifacts found at typical Painted Grey Ware sites such as Hastinapur, it was shown that Kosambi represents a late stage in the history of this ware.
 As Udayana, the King of Vatsa and the descendent of Nicakṣu, was a contemporary to Buddha and according to archeological proof of flood, archeologist B. B. Lal assigns the reign of Nicakṣu to around 875 BCE.